tweyter/CityTime/README.md

 this object is set to 3pm in Chicago, the comparison will then return False becaues 3pm in Chicago is equivalent to 4pm in New York.

+###__add__():
+Returns a new CityTime object with the daylight savings time adjusted sum of this CityTime object and a given timedelta.

+This method mirrors the __add__ method of datetime.datetime, except that it adjusts for daylight savings time.
+Instead of straight addition, however, this method increments the time forward or backward depending on the given timedelta.
+Forward if the timedelta is positive, backward if the timedelta is negative.
+It will raise AmbiguousTimeError or NonExistentTimeError if the sum results in an ambiguous time or a non existent time (caused by the transition to/from daylight savings time.

+###__radd__():
+Same as __add__()

+###__sub__():
+Returns a new CityTime object with the result of this CityTime object decremented by the amount of time in the given timedelta.

+This mirrors the __sub__ method of datetime.datetime, except that it adjusts for daylight savings time.
+It will raise AmbiguousTimeError or NonExistentTimeError if the product results in an ambiguous time or a non existent time (caused by the transition to/from daylight savings time.

+###__rsub__():
+Same as __sub__()

 ##There are also three exceptions inherited from pytz:
 ###AmbiguousTimeError: